SimonMelamed/KPMG_Simon_Melamed/KPMG3.md

 ### Read in the files to a list using map and read.delim
 data <- map(files_in_folder, read.delim, sep = "|", na.strings = c("NA", "NAs", "", " ", "NULL"))

-### Separate the list of data and save each set in their on data frame
+### Separate the list of data and save each set in their own data frame
 customer_db <- data[[1]]

 items_db <- data[[2]]